Benefit from a world-class university and a close-knit, supportive campus

 World class in rural health

-95% of Mildura students have secured employment by their graduation date.
+95% of Mildura students secure employment by their graduation date.

 Our partnerships and community connections